Segward/Segward/README.md

 ### About me

-- I'm a Computer science student at NTNU
+- I'm a computer science student at NTNU
 - I like low level programming and fullstack development
 - I recently started using LeetCode :3